Access to Medical Records

 - Medical Examination & Reports (e.g. HGV/Taxi Driver medicals, Private blood test, Pre-employment)

-- Travel Abroad (e.g. Vaccination/Holliday cancellation/Fitness to travel certificates)
+- Travel Abroad (e.g. Vaccination/Holiday cancellation/Fitness to travel certificates)

 - Access to records under the Data Protection Act